tiamanoukian/DysXAI/README.md

 4. **Use early stopping**: Prevents overfitting
 5. **Class weights**: Automatically computed for imbalanced data

-## 📈 Presentation Tips

-When presenting your work:

-1. **Start with initialization**: Show data loading and preprocessing
-2. **Compare models**: Run all three models and compare results
-3. **Explainability**: Use `04_explainability.ipynb` to show which features matter
-4. **Visualizations**: Each notebook includes loss curves and confusion matrices
-5. **Feature importance**: Show which handwriting features (velocity, pressure, etc.) are most important

 ## 🐛 Troubleshooting

 ### Common Issues